-This new context, characterised by the globalisation of the economy, communications and culture, is oriented towards the creation of the information and knowledge society in which cultural industries play a fundamental role.
-As Martin Hopenhayn indicates, this is forcing this sector to become “the strategic sector of competitiveness, employment, the construction of consensus, the way of doing politics and the circulation of information and knowledge”.
+This new context, characterized by the globalization of the economy, communications and culture, is oriented towards the creation of the information and knowledge society in which cultural industries play a fundamental role.
+As Martin Hopenhayn indicates, this is forcing this sector to become «the strategic sector of competitiveness, employment, the construction of consensus, the way of doing politics and the circulation of information and knowledge».

-Already in this decade we are moving towards the identification of a vibrant sector that plays a leading role in the culture / entrepreneurship / innovation / creation affiliation, of which the Ibero-American countries are actively participating, and in some African countries, which have specialised units and a policy of internationalisation of its offer of cultural goods and services, in all sectors, from those of the “traditional” cultural industries (book, cinema, visual arts, and audiovisual) to the fields of performing and musical arts, digital arts and that long etcetera that covers the creativity of the sector.
+Already in this decade we are moving towards the identification of a vibrant sector that plays a leading role in the culture / entrepreneurship / innovation / creation affiliation, of which the Ibero-American countries are actively participating, and in some African countries, which have specialized units and a policy of internationalization of its offer of cultural goods and services, in all sectors, from those of the «traditional» cultural industries (book, cinema, visual arts, and audiovisual) to the fields of performing and musical arts, digital arts and that long etc that covers the creativity of the sector.

-Likewise, the policies of the rich countries not only included protectionism and State intervention, but also a policy of deliberate colonisation and deindustrialization of the Third World, which, added to the globalisation factor, generated a pronounced inequality.
+Likewise, the policies of the rich countries not only included protectionism and State intervention, but also a policy of deliberate colonization and deindustrialization of the Third World, which, added to the globalization factor, generated a pronounced inequality.

 which we feel close to.